 Alternatives was established in 1975 by scholars who were concerned with the more obvious dangers of Cold War but also with the need for less imperious and more sustainable forms of development.
 In both contexts, it focused on the implications of what was then just coming to be called globalization, and published many prescient analyses that now pass as conventional wisdom.
 It has long sought to promote a wide range of critical, normative and interdisciplinary approaches to political, social, cultural and ecological developments, and to encourage more creative and imaginative ways of thinking and acting in a rapidly transforming world.
 It has especially tried to encourage more sophisticated theoretical engagements with processes that seem to be reshaping relations between global and local, or universality and particularity, in ways that challenge prevailing assumptions about political life within and between states.
 To this end, we encourage submission of articles that engage contemporary political problems in a way that speaks to the circumstances of people living in many different parts of the world while maintaining theoretical rigour, empirical precision and a culturally sensitive imagination.

 Alternatives seeks to address the possibilities of new forms of political practice under conditions of spatiotemporal transformation.
 The editors especially invite submissions that address the changing relationships between local political practices and emerging forms of global economy, culture, and policy.
-Original manuscripts that fall within the aims and scope of Alternatives may be submitted to the editor.
+Original manuscripts that fall within the aims and scope of Alternatives may be submitted to the editor via the Alternatives ManuscriptCentral site.

 The Alternatives review process draws upon scholars in many different societies.
 Authors are therefore strongly encouraged to ensure that submissions are accessible to a broad cross-cultural, interdisciplinary, and theoretically sophisticated audience.

-In general, articles should be of 8,000 to 9,000 words in length.
+A typical article for this journal should be between 8,000 and 10,000 words in length.
 However, longer as well as shorter articles will be published if justified by the content of the contribution.

 Manuscripts should be submitted electronically via email or mailed on a disk.
 Text and tables must be submitted in a standard word processing format, and any figures should be saved at high-resolution in TIF, JPEG, or PDF format.